 Running balance is the amount of tax due at any given time during the year.
 Start on line 12 and work your way down.
 The required payments on lines 12, 17, 22, and 28 increase your running balance.
 Withholding and estimated payments on the other lines decrease your running balance.
-If there is no withholding payment for the period, your running balance.
+If there is no withholding payment for the period, your running balance will be the same as shown on the required payment line.
+The rate change on line 27 has no effect on your running balance.
+Your running balance can be positive, negative, or zero.